primedia/jammer/README.md

 Jammer
 ======

 Jammer provides a Ruby-based executable for managing Jam packages, 'cause let's be honest: JS is nice, but JS wrapped up with some Ruby is at least twice as nice.
 Jammer provides the ability to easily create, update, and publish Jam packages with a convenient command line interface.
+Jammer expects you to manage your source code using Git, so if you aren't, fork away and add other scm support.

 Dependencies
 ------------